Skip to content

 2. start PX4 SITL and verify the simulator-to-flight-controller connection

-3. launch MAVROS and the LAV2 ROS 2 node through base_play.launch.py
+3. launch the matching ROS package and the LAV2 ROS node through base_play.launch or base_play_sitl.launch

 4. connect the ground station